The Rock (film): Cast

-Uncredited members of the cast include Stuart Wilson as General Al Kramer, Chairman of the Joint Chiefs of Staff; David Marshall Grant as White House Chief of Staff Hayden Sinclair; Philip Baker Hall as the Chief Justice of the Supreme Court; Xander Berkeley as FBI technician Lonner; and Stanley Anderson as the President of the United States.
-Moreover, Luenell Campbell features as a tourist in a jail cell.
+Uncredited members of the cast include Stuart Wilson as General Al Kramer, Chairman of the Joint Chiefs of Staff; David Marshall Grant as White House Chief of Staff Hayden Sinclair; Philip Baker Hall as the Chief Justice of the United States; Xander Berkeley as FBI technician Lonner; and Stanley Anderson as the President of the United States.

-Other actors in smaller roles include Todd Louiso as FBI agent Marvin Isherwood, David Bowe as Dr. Ling, Howard Platt as Louis Lindstrom, John Laughlin as General Peterson, Harry Humphries as Admiral Johansson, Willie Garson as Francis Reynolds, Anthony Clark as Paul the hairdresser, Tom Towles as an Alcatraz park ranger, and Anthony Guidera and Jim Caviezel as F-18 pilots.
+Other actors in smaller roles include Todd Louiso as FBI agent Marvin Isherwood, David Bowe as Dr. Ling, Howard Platt as Louis Lindstrom, John Laughlin as General Peterson, Harry Humphries as Admiral Johansson, Willie Garson as Francis Reynolds, Anthony Clark as Paul the hairdresser, Raymond O'Connor as Alcatraz park ranger Bob, Luenell Campbell as an Alcatraz tourist, Sam Whipple as Alcatraz tourist Larry Henderson and Anthony Guidera and Jim Caviezel as F-18 pilots.

 Members of Hummel's USMC unit are played by Raymond Cruz (uncredited) as Sergeant Rojas, Jim Maniaci as Private Scarpetti, Greg Collins as Private Gamble, Brendan Kelly as Private Cox, and Steve Harris as Private McCoy.
 Dennis Chalker (Dando) and Marshall R. Teague (Reigert) play members of Anderson's SEAL team.